Vendic/github-automerge-action/README.md

                 if: ${{ steps.merge-action.outputs.not-merged }}
                 run: |
                     echo "The PR is not merged"
 ```

+If you create a new PR with a title that contains 'automerge'  (this is configurable via the `title-contains` input option) the PR will be merged after creation.

 ### About Vendic
 [Vendic - Magento 2](https://vendic.nl "Vendic Homepage") develops technically challenging e-commerce websites using Magento 2.
 Feel free to check out our projects on our website.